om3ga-solutions/STT/BIBLIOGRAPHY.md

-This file contains a list of papers in chronological order that have been published using 🐸STT.
+This file contains a list of papers in chronological order that have been published using STT core tehnology.

 To appear
 ==========